AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##DayLinesAdv
 ### Description
-The DayLinesAdv draws horizontal lines for yesterday’s high, low, and close, as well as the current day’s open.
+DayLinesAdv draws horizontal lines for the previous day’s high, low, and close, as well as the current day’s open.

 [*CurrentDayOHL*], [*PriorDayOHLC*].